 Pick a craft pin off Pinterest or a tutorial off YouTube and gather your friends to try their hand at being creative or learning a new skill.
 It never looks like the picture!

-Each person brings makeup, hair styling products and a fashion accessory (boa, glitzy sunglasses, bedazzled headband, etc. ) to conduct a glamour photoshoot.
+Each guest brings makeup, hair styling products and a fashion accessory (boa, glitzy sunglasses, bedazzled headband, etc. ) to conduct a glamour photoshoot.
 Everybody also gets to vie to be the best photographer of the night by taking pics with their phones.
 Leave with some great new pictures to share on social media or make your new profile shot.

 Turn up the music and just have a dance party right there in someone’s living room.
 No need to get all dressed up and go out.
 Hold a dance off to find the best dancer and have a disco ball ready for the grand prize.